 Photo (below) of Executive Director, Berta Maginniss, presenting a check to Habitat Board President, Monica Knorr at the November 2011 Chamber Mixer.

-The Board of Directors invited Habitat to partner with them for the Win Hoyt Golf Tournament. $10,000 was raised with half of it going to support the Chamber of Commerce's efforts to promote the area and $5,000 to Habitat to purchase building supplies for the first home that is being built on Jennifer Lane in Manchester.
+The Board of Directors invited Habitat to partner with them for the Win Hoyt Golf Tournament.
+We have worked together in the fall of 2011, 2012, and 2013 with roughly have the proceeds after expenses going to support the Chamber of Commerce's efforts to promote the area and to Habitat to purchase building supplies for the homes we are building in Bennington County.
 We are grateful to the Chamber of Commerce staff for doing an outstanding job hosting the event and to the Manchester Country Club for providing a perfect venue.
-We are very happy that they have invited us to partner with them again for the fall 2012.
-Click to see photos of the 2011 Win Hoyt Golf Tournament.
+Click to see photos of the 2013 Win Hoyt Golf Tournament.

 Berta Maginniss Executive Director